-- 2.1 The Plan includes a performance review against the 2016/17 objectives and sets out priorities, actions and milestones for 2017/18. - 2.2 The Plan focuses on three outcomes prioritised nationally by the Ministry of Justice Business Plan which are: - Reducing the number of children and young people coming into the youth justice system (first time entrants). - Reducing re-offending by children and young people - Reducing the numbers of young people going into custody (prison) either sentenced or on remand. - 2.3 A restorative approach to work with young people and the victims of their crimes is a key theme running throughout NYOT activity.
+- 2.1 The Plan includes a performance review against the 2017-18 objectives and sets out our priorities for 2018-21. - 2.2 The Plan focuses on three outcomes prioritised nationally by the Ministry of Justice Business Plan which are: - Reducing the number of children and young people coming into the youth justice system (first time entrants). - Reducing re-offending by children and young people - Reducing the numbers of young people going into custody (prison) either sentenced or on remand. - 2.3 A restorative approach to work with young people and the victims of their crimes is a key theme running throughout NYOT activity.
 From November 2015 responsibility for the corporate development of restorative approaches transferred from Children's Services Joint Commissioning (Health & Disability) to Norfolk Youth Offending Team.
 This involves works with a broad range of teams and services, both internal and external to NCC, to inform on and deliver the NCC Restorative Approaches Strategy, 2017 2020.
 Staff also lead on restorative approaches training and interventions, including with educational settings and children's residential provision.
-This includes work to improve behaviour in educational settings and reduce exclusions as well as deliver against the joint protocol and implementation plan to reduce offending and the criminalisation of Looked After Children - 2.4 Added to the range of services delivered this year is a new programme to improve responses to harmful sexual behaviour [HSB] by children and young people.
-Norfolk YOT and Norfolk and Suffolk Foundation Trust [NSFT] have formed a partnership The Norfolk Harmful Sexual Behaviour Team which aims to develop a skilled children and young people's workforce across the county that is confident in identifying, assessing and intervening across all levels of HSB in children and young people.
+This includes work to improve behaviour in educational settings and reduce exclusions as well as deliver against the joint protocol and implementation plan to reduce offending and the criminalisation of Looked After Children - 2.4 The Harmful Sexual Behaviour Project aimed at improving responses to harmful sexual behaviour [HSB] by children and young people moves into its second year of operation.
+Norfolk YOT and Norfolk and Suffolk Foundation Trust [NSFT] formed a partnership which aims to develop a skilled children and young people's workforce across the county that is confident in identifying, assessing and intervening across all levels of HSB in children and young people.
 The team comprises a Specialist Clinical Psychologist and HSB Specialists with significant skills and experience in working with sexual violence, trauma, sexually appropriate behaviour, child sexual exploitation and harmful sexual behaviour.
-The HSB project will be providing a range of training in relation to HSB from improving basic skills in recognising HSB to specialist bespoke training for professionals working with more complex cases.
-Professionals will also be able to seek case consultations in respect of children under 18 living in Norfolk and Waveney where there are concerns or worries about HSB.
-Whilst the two areas of work outlined above are the current priorities, in due course the HSB project will undertake some direct intervention work. - 2.5 Successful delivery of NYOT priorities would mean that:

-- Children and young people would be law abiding, engaged in positive behaviour and show respect for others - Parents take responsibility for their children's behaviour - Communities believe they get on well together and have confidence in the way that crime and anti-social behaviour is dealt with by local authorities and the police - Victims of crime would feel some of the damage caused had been restored and the public would have confidence and feel protected.
+The HSB project are providing a range of training in relation to HSB from improving basic skills in recognising HSB to specialist bespoke training for professionals working with more complex cases.
+Professionals are also able to seek case consultations in respect of children under 18 living in Norfolk and Waveney where there are concerns or worries about HSB.
+The HSB project also undertakes direct intervention work. - 2.5 Successful delivery of NYOT priorities would mean that: - Children and young people would be law abiding, engaged in positive behaviour and show respect for others - Parents take responsibility for their children's behaviour - Communities believe they get on well together and have confidence in the way that crime and anti-social behaviour is dealt with by local authorities and the police - Victims of crime would feel some of the damage caused had been restored and the public would have confidence and feel protected.